oroinc/platform/src/Oro/Bundle/SidebarBundle/README.md

 ]
 ```

-## Widget configurate in YAML
+## Widget configuration in YAML
-You can setup default data for you widget in the `widget.yml` file, which placed in the folder by this direction
+Default data for you widget should be defined in `widget.yml` file in
-`SomeBundle/Resources/public/sidebar_widget/widget_name/widget.yml`.
-This file can contains next item-settings:
+`/Resources/public/sidebar_widget/widget_name/widget.yml`.
+This file can contains following item settings:

 * **title** - title text of your widget;
 * **iconClass** - css icon class from `Font Awesome` icons.
 When this property is set, then **icon** setting will be ignored;